Ed Markey

 In 2013, after John Kerry was appointed United States Secretary of State, Markey was elected to serve out the remainder of Kerry's Senate term in a 2013 special election.
 Markey defeated Stephen Lynch in the Democratic primary and Republican Gabriel E. Gomez in the general election.
 He was elected to a full term in the Senate in 2014.
 Markey fended off a primary challenge from Joseph Kennedy III and was reelected in 2020 by a wide margin.

-Markey is a progressive who has focused on climate change and energy policy and was chair of the House Select Committee on Energy Independence and Global Warming from 2007 to 2011.
+Markey is a progressive who has focused on climate change and energy policy and chaired the House Select Committee on Energy Independence and Global Warming from 2007 to 2011.
 He is the Senate author of the Green New Deal.
-Markey is the dean of the Massachusetts congressional delegation, having served in Congress since 1976.
+He is now the longest-serving Democrat in Congress, having served since 1976.
 His progressive policies have led to widespread support among young voters.
 The Hill has called him "an icon to Gen Z activists".
+Markey is running for reelection in 2026, the oldest Democratic senator to do so.
+He will be 80 years old on election day.